 Well dressing takes place in Tissington at ascentiontide.
 The 5 wells and 1 childrens well are dressed to depict varing religious themes.
 Natural materials such as flower petals and mosses are pressed into clay set in a wooden frame, to form a unique and colourful picture.
 The tradition is supposed to have originated as a thanksgiving for the endless supply of pure water to the village.
 Many villages have well dressing ceremonies but Tissington is probably the most famous.

-9th to 15th May 2013.
-For 2012 Well Dressing photographs at Tissington please see Tissington Well Dressing Photos 2012
+For 2013 Well Dressing photographs at Tissington please see Tissington Well Dressing Photos 2013

 For Tissington Hall open days and other events please see Tissington Hall